samdish7/University/README.md

 #### Note

 I have seperate repos for courses I used github for.
 They have the same material as the ones in here, but I see no need to get rid of them because they served a good purpose, and are some of the more lab heavy courses at SU.
+They also are not modified at all, so it also shows how I structured them when I took them and gives a little insight on the growth I've gone through regarding my organization.
 The links are given below.

 * [COSC 117](https://github.com/samdish7/COSC117)
 * [COSC 220](https://github.com/samdish7/COSC220)